nycdepartmentoffinance/onboarding/proxy_R.md

-# Proxy Set-up in R
+# Proxy set-up for R

 To use the proxy, you'll need to do a few things to make sure that your R sessions are configured correctly to connect to the internet and can connect to our DOF databases correctly and securely.